 - Current available abode security system models

-- Major milestones for abode security system
+- Major milestones for the abode security system

 - abode security system review – differences in Gen 1 vs Gen 2 vs iota